cybershoe/devday-mongo101-labs/docs/lab2/lab2-2.md

   ```
   What do you think the output of this program will be?

-2. In the terminal window, change to the lab2-2 directory, and run the `find_one.py` program.
+2. In the terminal window, run the `find.py` program.
   ```bash
   cd ~/lab/lab2-2
   python find.py